What Research Says about the 5:2 Diet

 Studies Are Lacking about the Effects of Calorie Restriction

 One of the few experiments that has been conducted is a Swedish study that showed weight loss of 7-9 kg among those who completed a two-year program with calorie restriction.
 The problem was that only 35% of the participants were able to maintain this diet during the entire two-year period.
 Studies are still lacking on how calorie restriction affects health in people long-term.2

 What Does Research Say about the 5:2 Diet?

-A modern variation of calorie restriction is the 5:2 diet, which has been extremely popular since it was promoted by the journalist Michael Mosley on BBC in 2012.3 It exists in several variations, the basis of which is that you radically reduce your calorie intake two days per week.
+A modern variation of calorie restriction is the 5:2 diet, which has been very popular.3 It exists in several variations, the basis of which is that you radically reduce your calorie intake two days per week.